based-jace/concurrency-parallelism-and-asyncio/blog.md

 Use multiprocessing when you need to do many heavy calculations and you can split them up.
 Use asyncio or threading when you're performing I/O operations -- communicating with external resources or reading/writing from/to files.

 ## Async/Await in Other Languages
-`async`/`await` and similar syntax also exists in other languages, and in some of those languages, its implementation can differ drastically.
+`async`/`await` and similar syntax also exist in other languages, and in some of those languages, its implementation can differ drastically.

 ### .NET: F# to C#
-The first programming language (back in 2007) to use the async syntax was Microsoft's F#.
+The first programming language (back in 2007) to use the `async` syntax was Microsoft's F#.
 Whereas it doesn't exactly use `await` to wait on a function call, it uses specific syntax like `let!` and `do!` along with proprietary `Async` functions included in the `System` module.

 *You can find more about async programming in F# on [Microsoft's F# docs](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/asynchronous-and-concurrent-programming/async)*

-Their C# team then built upon this concept, and that's where the `async`/`await` that we are now familiar with was born:
+Their C# team then built upon this concept, and that's where the `async`/`await` that we are now familiar with were born:

 ```c#
 using System;